eckson888/lublin-uber-driver-analytics-system/README.md

 trends in earnings, best places to earn and in the future - check which incoming days, hours or localisations are the most suitable for earning!
 Currently the system holds and analyses over 30.000 trip records collected from 6 seperate drivers.

-**Caution!**: The data downloaded directly from Uber does NOT contain any private information such as names, addresses etc. It only contains trip data such as the price, timestamps, surge prices and many many more misc data regarding the trip itself.
+**Caution!**: The data downloaded directly from Uber does NOT contain any private information such as names, addresses etc. It only contains trip data such as the price, timestamps, surge prices and many many more misc data regarding the trip itself (Localisation data is not always present in the file.
+If it is, its only pickup and dropoff coordinates clamped to 2 digits eg. 51.25).

 # Tech Stack:
   - **Python** for data operations, SQL integration and data security: